tutorials

 In this tutorial, we will cover how you can build a flexible stack for managing blog content.

-The primary function of a headless CMS is to store and organise your content in a central location (back-end).
-This content is then deployed to an application, mobile app, or website (front-end).
-Simply put, a “headless CMS” system is when the frontend and backend are handled by different tools - Decoupled architecture.
-As a result, the content is infinitely reusable across multiple channels.
+A headless CMS stores and organizes content in one place (back-end).
+This content is then sent to an application, mobile app, or website (front-end).
+In simple terms, a “headless CMS” means the front-end and back-end are handled by different tools - Decoupled architecture.
+This allows the content to be used across multiple channels.

-With a headless CMS, you can manage content in a Baserow database (backend) and deploy it to any front-end platform using APIs.
-You can easily use Baserow API to transfer the content stored in the CMS for fluid display across third-party software, like Webflow or WordPress.
-Because your data is stored independently in a Baserow database, you can transition between any front-end mobile app or website.
-This provides greater flexibility in the content display while managing data in Baserow.
+With a headless CMS, you can manage content in a Baserow database (backend) and send it to any front-end platform using APIs.
+You can easily use the Baserow API to display the content stored in the CMS on third-party software like Webflow or WordPress.
+Since your data is stored independently in a Baserow database, you can switch between any front-end mobile app or website.
+This gives you more flexibility in displaying content while managing data in Baserow.

 With Baserow you can: